tamasfe/sqlx-migrate/README.md

 ## The How

-The basic idea was to do all database operations via SQLx and define an interface for migrations that are pretty much functions that operate on given SQLx transactions.
+The basic idea was to do all database operations via SQLx and define an interface for migrations that are pretty much just functions that operate on given SQLx transactions.

 Then provide some way, a `Migrator` that does the bookeeping and all operations with the migrations in the database.